Ingefast/small_RNA_analyser/README.md

 #sample_list="test_rep1";

 ```

-Ordinary fasta files and bowtie indexed fasta files (bowtie-build) should be available for the relevant assembly ([TAIR10](https://www.arabidopsis.org/download/index-auto.jsp?dir=%2Fdownload_files%2FGenes%2FTAIR10_genome_release))

-If removing structural RNAs is wanted prior to downstream processing, a fasta file with the selected structural RNAs (including e.g. pre-tRNA, snoRNA, snRNA, rRNA) has to be prepared (bedtools getfasta) and bowtie-indexed accordingly.
+If removing structural RNAs is wanted prior to downstream processing, a fasta file with the selected structural RNAs (including e.g. pre-tRNA, snoRNA, snRNA, rRNA) has to be prepared (with e.g. bedtools getfasta) and bowtie-indexed accordingly.
 Otherwise the pipeline can be modified accordingly skipping this step.

 Annotation files (gtf or gff3) have to be transformed to a 6-column bed format looking like in the one below (**TAIR10_genes_isoform1_annot.bed**).